Radio Free Asia: Suspension of news operations

 On March 15, 2025, the United States Agency for Global Media imposed a 30-day total freeze on funding to RFA and terminated grants to Radio Free Europe/Radio Liberty and Radio Free Asia following a directive from the Trump administration and Elon Musk's Department of Government Efficiency (DOGE), with the intention of making that permanent.
-The station and its staff have defied the executive order and remained on the air while considering legal action to challenge the presidential directive.
+In response, the station and its staff initially defied the executive order and remained on the air while considering legal action to challenge the presidential directive.

 On March 21, RFA affiliate WHYNOT halted operations.
 On March 27, Democracy Forward filed suit on behalf of Radio Free Asia to block the U.S. Agency for Global Media's attempt to cancel federal funds appropriated by Congress.
 On April 4, Radio Free Asia halted radio broadcasts in Mandarin, Tibetan and Lao, and heavily reduced its Burmese, Khmer, Korean and Uyghur language services.
 In April, it closed down its Lao language service.
 On May 2, RFA announced it was laying off 280 staff members members in the United States and cutting 20 positions overseas.
 It also announced it would be closing down its Tibetan, Burmese, English and Uyghur language services by the end of May, and announced it would close Asia Fact Check Lab and all radio and TV-style broadcasts.
 On May 8, RFA suspended Burmese language services.
 On May 9, RFA suspended Uyghur and Tibetan language services.
 On July 8, RFA shut down its Cantonese language service.
 On July 17, the Korean language service suspended its activities.
 In October, Khmer language service suspended its activities.
 RFA halted its news operations on October 31.
 Offices in Seoul, Istanbul and Bangkok were closed, and language services for China, Vietnam, North Korea, Myanmar and Cambodia were suspended.
+Following the closures and reductions in force caused by the termination of the grants, the USAGM subsequently attacked RFA's actions as "reckless moves" and "rogue behavior".

+In February 2026, RFA announced the resumption of service to China, Tibet, North Korea and Myanmar citing "private contracting with transmission services."
+Mandarin content was available online, while Tibetan, Uyghur, Korean and Burmese content aired over short- and medium-wave radio frequencies.